 Funding

-- Finances of the network are shared publicly on the website.
+- Finances of CONL are shared publicly on the website.

 - Funds available to the network are not used for members.